25/05/2017Life Sciences Translations

 Managing regulations and translations are critical aspects of gaining global market share and beating the competition.
 However, there are common pitfalls that most companies experience when trying to localize content for their medical devices.
 Quality, timeliness, and cost are the most common issues that medical device companies face.
 They must develop a solid process for translation to avoid product delays, launches, or public relations disasters.

-In CPSL we know all about the most common challenges in medical device translation and how to address them…
+At CPSL we know all about the most common challenges in medical device translation and how to address them…

 1. How can companies deal with poor translation quality?

 For medical device companies, the quality of the translations can be a safety concern and is extremely important.
-For this reason, many companies are choosing translation partners that specialise in life sciences.
+For this reason, many companies are choosing translation partners that specialize in life sciences.
 It is crucial that translators understand the subject matter and can effectively communicate in their target market.
 Specialization is a key factor in determining competence because they provide subject matter expertise, which lends itself to higher quality translations.
 Specialists understand the terminology and have the medical background to provide accurate glossaries, consistent translations, and correct terminology in the local language.
 Companies that choose a translation partner that has a medical validator for the translated content succeed because they know an expert has approved their materials.

 2.What can help speed up time to market for medical device translations?